Twin pagodas of Baisikou: Protection

-In 1986, due to severe aging of some construction components of the pagoda body, the Cultural Relics Department of Ningxia Hui Autonomous Region carried out large-scale repairs on the twin pagodas, which lasted from April to October of that year.
-In 2003, in order to protect the vegetation of Helan Mountain, including the area around the pagodas, the Ningxia Hui Autonomous Region implemented a ban on grazing and human access to Helan Mountain, and all residents living near Baisikou were resettled.
+In 1986, due to the severe aging of some construction components of the pagoda, the Cultural Relics Department of Ningxia Hui Autonomous Region carried out large-scale repairs on the twin pagodas, which lasted from April to October of that year.
+In 2003, in order to protect the vegetation of the Helan Mountains, including the area around the pagodas, the Ningxia government implemented a ban on grazing and human access to the Helan Mountains, and all residents living near Baisikou were resettled.

 Before the Spring Festival in 2012, the Cultural Relics Bureau, Religious Affairs Bureau, and Fire Brigade of Yinchuan City organized a fire inspection of many cultural relics and ancient sites, including the twin pagodas of Baisikou.

 In 2014, the restoration work of the twin pagodas of Baisikou officially began, and the relevant restoration plan had been approved by the State Administration of Cultural Heritage.
 The lightning protection project for the twin pagodas was completed that year.

 Cultural relics

 During the repair process in 1986, several artifacts were discovered at the top of the towers, including a clay sculpture of a multi-armed Maitreya Buddha, a seated copper Buddha of Tibetan Buddhism wearing a pointed hat, both of which exhibited typical features of the Yuan Dynasty.
-Additionally, inside the towers, one Dachao Tongbao coin, two Zhongtong Yuanbao banknotes, and one wooden table from the Western Xia period were excavated.
-Furthermore, two silk Buddhist paintings (partially damaged), one wooden chair, one pair of wooden vases, two bundles of silk paper flowers, and three pieces of stamped satin were also found inside the towers.
+Two silk Buddhist paintings (partially damaged), one wooden chair, one pair of wooden vases, two bundles of silk paper flowers, and three pieces of stamped satin were found inside the towers.